Frequently Asked Questions (FAQ)

 Who is eligible to be our coordinating center’s Health Equity Champion?

-Any existing full time staff member (including Program Managers) who can commit to regularly attendance at MSHIELD workshops can be the Health Equity Champion for your CQI.
+Any existing full time staff member (including Program Managers) who can commit to regular attendance at MSHIELD workshops can be the Health Equity Champion for your CQI.

 What will the Health Equity Champion be responsible for?